Power Moves is only available in audio format and is a mix of the author’s own speculation and the opinions and ideas of the people he interviewed.

 And it was certainly more dangerous and “risky” to be a Roman emperor than a modern country president.

-Does technology make old power less powerful?
-I think it can as easily make it more powerful
+Does technology make old powerless powerful?
+I think it can easily be made more powerful

-The most disruptive military technology, he says, have been:
+The most disruptive military technologies, he says, have been:

 - Suicide bombers

 And then he says these technologies don’t require many resources or a government.